-Level | Prerequisites: CUL 120 and CUL 121 Corequisites: CUL 231
+Level I Prerequisites: CUL 110, CUL 120, and CUL 121 minimum grade "C" Corequisites: CUL 231

-This course builds on basic preparation and production techniques learned in CUL 120 and CUL 121.
-Quantity Food Production is designed to provide students with advanced preparation techniques and methods required to produce quality food items in quantity for breakfast, brunches, and luncheon buffets.
-Students will demonstrate organization, management, and production skills.
+This course builds on the basic preparation and production techniques developed in elementary food preparation.
+The course is designed to provide students with advanced preparation techniques and methods required to produce quality food items in quantity for breakfast, brunches, and luncheon buffets.
+Students demonstrate organization, management, and production skills.